Our Cybersecurity Programme

 Acceptable Use Sub-Policy

-This Policy defines the proper conduct and use of the Group’s information assets (encompassing technology equipment, information and software services), as well as communication services.
+This Policy defines the proper conduct and use of the Group's information assets, including technology equipment, information, software services and communication services.

 Information Classification and Handling Sub-Policy

-This Policy establishes the control expectations for ownership, classification, and handling of information to protect them from unauthorised access and disclosure.
+This Policy establishes the control expectations for ownership, classification and handling of information to protect against unauthorised access and disclosure.